roadsidemultimedia/Docs/tutorials/lockdown-visual-editor.md

 # Lockdown the Visual Editor #

-If you have designed a website for a client and prefer to lockdown the PageLines DMS Visual Editor to prevent your clients from making alterations to your design, you can use the following code.
+If you have completed your clients design and would prefer to lockdown the DMS Visual Editor to prevent unwanted changes, please use the following code.

 ## Admin Only Access ##